 Our Certificate of Incorporation (the "Certificate") and Bylaws include provisions that eliminate the directors personal liability for monetary damages to the fullest extent possible under Delaware Law or other applicable law (the "Director Liability Provision").
 The Director Liability Provision eliminates the liability of directors to us and our stockholders for monetary damages arising out of any violation by a director of his fiduciary duty of due care.
 However, the Director Liability Provision does not eliminate the personal liability of a director for (i) breach of the director's duty of loyalty, (ii) acts or omissions not in good faith or involving intentional misconduct or knowing violation of law, (iii) payment of dividends or repurchases or redemption of s tock other than from lawfully available funds, or (iv) any transactions from which the director derived an improper benefit.
-The Director Liability Provision also does not affect a director's liability or breach of the director's duty of due care.
-Although the directors would not be liable for monetary damages to us or our stockholders for negligent acts or omissions in exercising their duty of due care.
+The Director Liability Provision also does not affect a director's liability under the federal securities laws or the recovery of damages by third parties.
+Furthermore, under Delaware Law, the limitation liability afforded by the Director Liability Provision does not eliminate a director's personal liability for breach of the director's duty of due care.
 Although the directors would not be liable for monetary damages to us or our stockholders for negligent acts or omissions in exercising their duty of due care, the directors remain subject to equitable remedies, such as actions for injunction or rescission, although these remedies, whether as a result of timeliness or otherwise, may not be effective in all situations.
-With regard to directors who also are officers of our company, these persons would be insulated from liability only with respect to their conduct as directors, which may serve as the basis for a claim against us under the federal and state securities laws.
-We have been advised that it is the position of the Commission that insofar as the foregoing provisions may be involved to disclaim liability for damages arising under the Securities Act of 1933, as amended (the "Securities Act"), suc
+With regard to directors who also are officers of our company, these persons would be insulated from liability only wit h respect to their conduct as directors and would not be insulated from liability for acts or omissions in their capacity as officers.
+These provisions may cover actions undertaken by the Board of Directors, which may serve as the basis for a claim against us under the federal and state securities laws.
+We have been advised that it is the position of the Commission that insofar as the foregoing provisions may be involved to disclaim liability for damages arising under the Securities Act of 1933, as amended (the "Securities Act"), such provisions are against public policy as expressed in the Securities Act and are therefore unenforceable.